 Entry Method:

 Entrants must complete the submission form on the Connected Patient Challenge website.
 Your submission must be in English.
-Submissions can be updated using the submission form link until the contest closes on XXXX.
+Submissions can be updated using the submission form link until the contest closes in May.
 By completing this form and hitting submit, the entrant agrees to abide by the contest rules.

 Confidentiality: